 Red Book

-The Red Book is a general reference tool designed to provide a working knowledge of these provisions.
-We write the Red Book primarily for educators, advocates, rehabilitation professionals, and counselors who serve persons with disabilities.
+The Red Book is a general reference tool designed to provide a working knowledge of provisions the work incentives and employment supports that are available to Social Security Disability Insurance (SSDI) beneficiaries and Supplemental Security Income (SSI) recipients.
+We provide the Red Book primarily for educators, advocates, rehabilitation professionals, and counselors who assist people with disabilities.
 We also expect that applicants and beneficiaries will use it as a self-help guide.

-The Red Book contains a general description of our disability-related policies.
+The Red Book contains a general description of our policies pertaining to people with disabilities.
 For information specific to your situation regarding eligibility or benefits, you may need to contact us.
-You will find our contact information on CONTACTING US.
+You will find our contact information in the following pages.

 The Red Book, including the Spanish language version, is available online at: www.socialsecurity.gov/redbook.
-The Red Book is also available in alternative formats.
-See ACCOMODATIONS FOR PERSONS WHO ARE BLIND OR VISUALLY IMPAIRED for alternative media contact information.
+It is also available in alternative formats.
+For more information, refer to the Accomodations for People Who Are Blind or Visually Impaired section.

-Different rules apply to benefits based on retirement or age.
-We cover those rules in other publications.
-Most Social Security publications and other public information materials are available at our internet site, Social Security Online, located at www.socialsecurity.gov.
+The rules for disability benefits are different than the rules for retirement.
+We cover those retirement rules in other publications.
+Social Security publications and other public information materials are available at www.ssa.gov.

 “Plain Language”

 We tried to keep the Red Book clear and brief.
 We followed “Plain Language” guidelines.
 We generally use “we,” “us,” and “our” to refer collectively to Social Security, the Social Security Act, our regulations, and operating instructions.
-We use “you” and “your” to refer to the person who is claiming benefits based on disability.
+We use “you” and “your” to refer to the person who may have a disability and who is claiming benefits based on that condition.

 Previous Editions